nvincenthill/Nicholas-Vincent-Hill/README.md

-# Nicholas Vincent-Hill Portfolio Website
+# Nicholas Vincent-Hill's Portfolio Website

 This is a portfolio site to display my personal projects and provide my resume and contact information to potential employers.